-As President Trump has traveled across the country this week, a number of spectators have been spotted holding up giant cutouts of the letter Q and wearing T-shirts with the hashtag, #WeAreQ.
+In 2018, as President Trump traveled across the country, spectators have been spotted holding up giant cutouts of the letter Q and wearing T-shirts with the hashtag, #WeAreQ.

 So who are they?

-Under the radar until now, they are members of the fringe, right-wing group QAnon which believes in massive conspiracies in the media and the so-called “deep state” to take down Trump.
+Under the radar until now, they are members of the fringe, right-wing group QAnon that believes in massive conspiracies in the media and the so-called “deep state” to take down Trump.

 The group “is just hitting the right audience at the right time given the right circumstance,” Joseph Uscinski, a University of Miami professor who co-authored the book “American Conspiracy Theories,” told The Associated Press.
 He said the topics appeal to many who are already inclined to believe conspiracy theories.